The Power of Positive Psychology

 Positive Psychology Technique 1: Celebrate Your Resilience

-Resilience is the ability to adapt to adversity, trauma, tragedy, threats, or severe stress.
-When we have resilience, we do not just adapt, we learn from our hardship and bounce back stronger than before.
+Resilience is adapting to adversity, trauma, tragedy, threats, or severe stress.
+When we have resilience, we do not just adapt.
+We learn from our hardships and bounce back stronger than before.

 Life-changing events are a test of our resilience.
 Since you have been coping with homelessness, you are more resilient than so many people.
 You are used to being told no and being disappointed.